chembl/tractability_pipeline_v2/README.md

 `run-ot-pipeline-v2 genes.csv`

-where `genes.csv` is a file with one Ensembl Gene ID per line with no headers.
+where `genes.csv` is a file with one Ensembl Gene ID per line in the first column of the file.
+No header is expected.